 In some of us, boredom manifests as restlessness and an itching for activity.
 In others, boredom takes us into languishing, listlessness, and exhaustion: this is a bore-out.

-As you might already have figured out, it’s a lot easier for gifted individuals to go underchallenged – especially when gifted and undiagnosed.
-We often have years of practice at being bored and understimulated through underchallenging school experiences.
+As you might already have figured out, it’s a lot easier for gifted individuals to go underchallenged – especially an issue for undiagnosed gifted adults.
+We often have years of practice at being bored and understimulated through underchallenging school , work, and social experiences.

 The antidote to bore-out is finding and doing things we enjoy, things that light us up, that excite us again.
 It’s almost as though we lose energy and enter into a false and cold trap of stillness.
 To reclaim our energy levels, we need to warm ourselves up again.
 Do the activities that bring us joy, be with the people we love – and who love us.